Step outside the box (of cake mix) and make one of these show-stopping treats for your kiddo’s next big bash

 Fried Ice Cream

 They love ice cream and french fries, so it’s not too much of a stretch to say they’ll probably go nuts for fried ice cream.
 Add a little fudge and whipped cream, and it’s birthday dessert heaven.
+Get the recipe from Six Sisters Stuff.

 We dare you to find a more cheerful cookie than these sugar masterpieces from The View from Great Island.
 They’re perfectly festive for any birthday soiree, and a cinch to whip up.
 Use a whole assortment of sprinkles or customize the colors for your tot!